 Ideal Danish breakfast, lunch and dinner

-For quick lunch at school or at work Danes usually have a sandwich – typical smørrebrød.
+For a quick lunch at school or at work Danes usually have a sandwich – typical smørrebrød.

 Variations of Smørrebrød – open sandwich

-I’ve mentioned smørrebrød a few times above and probably this is the Danish food of an international reputation.
-These are open-faced sandwiches made with dense, dark rye bread (rugbrød) topped with varieties of cold cuts, pieces of fish or meat, cheese and spreads and are elaborately decorated.
-Compositions are endless, some of the most traditional ones are: liver pate topped with salted beef and raw onion rings, and cress or scrambled eggs with chives and slice of lemon or cold-smoked salmon with shrimp and fresh dill.
-There are many smørrebrød restaurants in Copenhagen where you can try traditional and reinvented versions of them so it won’t be hard to come across these delicacies!
+I’ve mentioned smørrebrød a few times above and this is probably the most famous Danish food on an international level.
+These are open-faced sandwiches made with dense, dark rye bread (rugbrød) topped with varieties of cold cuts, pieces of fish or meat, cheese and spreads and elaborately decorated.
+Compositions are endless, some of the most traditional ones are: liver pate topped with salted beef and raw onion rings, and cress or scrambled eggs with chives and a slice of lemon or cold-smoked salmon with shrimp and fresh dill.
+There are many smørrebrød restaurants in Copenhagen where you can try traditional and reinvented versions of them, so it won’t be hard to come across these delicacies!

 The most delicious Danish snacks